Tesla Info: Do I have free supercharging?

 Does the car I want to buy have free supercharging?

-Because supercharging is not transferable except for a given set of conditions, to work out if a car will have transferable supercharging is a little easier.
+Because supercharging is not transferable except for a given set of conditions, to work out if a car will have transferable supercharging it is a little easier, which you do depends on where you are buying from.

-- If you are looking at a car privately and do not have easy access to the option codes you can determine if the car has transferable charging by looking at the charging screen and follow the steps below:
+If you are looking at a car privately or froma dealer and do not have easy access to the option codes you can determine if the car has transferable charging by looking at the charging screen and follow the steps below:

-- If the car was first registered after March 2017, then supercharging will not be transferable.
+- If the car was first registered after April 2017, then supercharging will not be transferable.
+We are unaware of any car ever circumventing this basic check.

-- If the car was first registered by March 2017, press the charging icon on the top left of the screen it will bring up the charging display.
-In the bottom right hand corner you will find a display that shows recent charging history.
+- If the car was first registered by April 2017, press the charging icon on the top left of the screen it will bring up the charging display.
+In the bottom right hand corner you will find a display that shows recent supercharing activity.

-If under 'Current Session' is says 'No Recent Supercharging' then the car should have transferable charging.
-If it says anything else, it does not have transferable free supercharging.
+- If under 'Current Session' is says 'No Recent Supercharging' then the car should have transferable charging.
+If it says anything else, including $0.00, it does not have transferable free supercharging.

-- If buying from a dealer, we would always recommend you agree a condition of sale that the supercharging is transferable if the dealer is claiming it has to cover the situation where they have bought the car from Tesla, Tesla have stripped supercharging but the car is still yet to be supercharged.
+If buying from a dealer, we would always recommend you agree a condition of sale that the supercharging is transferable if the dealer is claiming it has.
+This is to cover the situation where they have bought the car from Tesla, Tesla have stripped supercharging but the car is still yet to be supercharged which would result in the "No recent supercharging" being displayed.
 Asking the dealer how they acquired the car is also worth doing.
 Cars bought directly from Tesla or via auction may have had supercharging stripped.
 A dealer will know how they acquired the car and should be willing to tell you.

 Be wary of trade sales.
 Where a car has been returned to Tesla and Tesla have sold the car into trade either directly or via an auction, they are likely to remove free supercharging however it can take some time for this to be reflected.
 If buying from a dealer then ask where they sourced the car.